NVIDIA/NeMo/README.md

 The whole solution uses a set of Docker containers executed on a Slurm cluster (using the [pyxis](https://github.com/NVIDIA/pyxis) plug-in) or a Base Command Platform cluster.
-The training container also includes conversion scripts and NVIDIA Triton Model Navigator.
+The training container also includes conversion scripts.
 The inference container comprises the NVIDIA Triton Inference Server with the FasterTransformer backend installed.